tmikeschu/career-development-curriculum/module_three/finding_opportunities.md

 #### Your Turn
 * Navigate to [Meetup.com](http://www.meetup.com/)
-* Using information from your Flower Exercise findings, search for groups local to the area you’re interested in working and in topics that you're interested in purusing (i.e. Ruby, JavaScript, etc.).
+* Using information from your Flower Exercise findings, search for groups local to the area you’re interested in working and in topics that you're interested in pursuing (i.e. Ruby, JavaScript, etc.).
 Be sure to select "Groups" (not "Calendar").
 * On the group page, there are two things that will be very useful to your job search:
     * Organizers list
     * Upcoming events